 We believe in a multi-chain future consisting of rich and diverse universe of interconnected blockchains.
 This vision implies not only the emergence of trustless bridges to the largest ecosystems (such as Bitcoin and Ethereum) but also the emergence of thousands of new projects, developed using a range of SDKs, and built using reusable modules rather than by adapting legacy and monolithic codebases.
 In case of Cosmos, Bitcoin and Ethereum bridges are almost complete and will be released toward the end of 2019, along with the IBC protocol.

 However, as the vision for the Internet of Blockchains gains traction, developers preference is now shifting toward Proof of Stake consensus and corresponding SDKs from Cosmos and Polkadot.
 This modular approach makes sense from the perspective of engineers who want to rapidly deliver blockchain application that can scale to address real world problems.
 All of this implies that, in not too distant future, the majority of tokens will be available or created within the this interconnected ecosystem of PoS blockchains.
 Kira will allow all those assets to trade in a fully trustless and permissionless manner.

 Q13: If a transaction occurs on a Cosmos Zone involving an asset originating from Kira (or vice versa) how does this work?

 Before any asset can be traded on the Kira Exchange, it must first be sent via the IBC protocol to the Kira Hub, and from there, it can be moved onto the specific exchange zone where trading will take place.
 From the user's perspective, this process occurs seamlessly and is entirely abstracted away.

 Q15: So all validators (no matter how many tokens they're staking) will have equal voting power, but rewards from exchange fees and block rewards will be proportional to the quantity of tokens staked.
 Is this correct?

 Q16: Why do validators recieve only 50% of the fees rewards when they do the majority of the leg work?

-Q17: Will voting power be proportional to balance?
+Q17: So voting power will not be proportional to balance?
 E.g. 1 wallet with 1 KEX will have the same voting power as 1 wallet with 1 million KEX?